reisir/tools/pages/04.vegas-pro/masking/default.md

 ### Tips

-You should also know that Vegas Pro lets you make multiple mask on the same track easily.
-You can make multiple masks like in the example below, or duplicate your track and do a new mask on this track.
+Depending on the complexity of the object you want to mask, you may have to use multiple masks for a single object.
+As mentioned, Vegas Pro lets you make multiple mask on the same track easily or duplicate your track and do a new mask on this track.
 In the example you've seen in the abstract, I've used a total of 4 masks, with different settings.

 ![An example of several masks](manymasks.png)